ahandsel/qiita-articles/public/kintone-tool-app-field-code-table-en.md

 A bookmarklet is a small piece of JavaScript code that can be stored as a bookmark in a web browser.
 When you click on it, the code runs on the current web page, making extending the browser's functionality easy.

 It is a great way to build simple tools for Kintone without creating a full-blown Kintone customization.
 No need to upload it to the Kintone App, just save it to your browser as a bookmark.
-There are limitations to what you can do with a bookmarklet, such as no comments or external libraries, but it is a great way to get started with Kintone customization.
+There are limitations to what you can do with a bookmarklet, such as no comments or using external libraries, but it is a great way to get started with Kintone customization.

 ### Overall Structure of the Bookmarklet